 In October, 1978, ACT formally affiliated with the National Association of Catholic School Teachers, an organization which ACT helped found.
 Rita C. Schwartz, ACT's long-serving president and now president emeritus, serves as president of NACST.

 The Association of Catholic Teachers still considers itself part of the labor movement and maintains close ties with the Philadelphia Council AFL-CIO.

-The Association currently represents more than 700 lay teachers employed in the 17 Archdiocesan high schools and Holy Cross High School, Delran, New Jersey.
+The Association currently represents 500 lay teachers employed in the 15 Archdiocesan high schools.

-The Association is now 50 years old.
-In addition to contract negotiations, grievance handling and problem resolution, the union sponsors the annual Political Action Seminar, Critical Issues Seminars for juniors and seniors in high school, as well as a Scholarship Contest for ninth graders.
+The Association is now 56 years old.
+In addition to contract negotiations, grievance handling and problem resolution, the union sponsors the annual Political Action Seminar, and Critical Issues Seminars for juniors and seniors in high school.

 One of the Association's chief activities is lobbying for aid for students attending Catholic schools.